The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Ollantaytambo Archaeological Park

-Perched on the hillside and lined with terraces, the Ollantaytambo ruins are a must see while visiting the village.
-The Ollantaytambo ruins are part of the Cusco Tourist Ticket and include sites like Temple of the Sun, Water Temple, and the viewpoint of Inkawatana.
+Perched on the hillside and lined with terraces, the Ollantaytambo ruins are a must-see while visiting the Sacred Valley.
+The Ollantaytambo ruins are part of the Cusco Tourist Ticket and include sites like the Temple of the Sun, the Water Temple, and the viewpoint of Inkawatana.Β

 Free Inca Ruins in Ollantaytambo

 There are many free Inca ruins to enjoy in Ollantaytambo.
-The most popular are the old hillside granaries of Pinkuylluna.
-It’s possible to walk right next to these structures and access them for free via a small tienda.
-There’s awesome vistas of Ollantaytambo and the main site.
+The most popular free Inca ruins in Ollantaytambo are the old hillside granaries of Pinkuylluna.
+Itβs possible to walk right next to these structures and access them for free via a small tienda.

 A few minutes walk from the Ollantaytambo cemetery is the Quellorakay site.
-This free site looks out over the Urubamba River and sees little foot traffic.
-It’s a tranquil place that you will probably share with a few grazing cows.
-At sunset there’s great views of the hillside mountains.
+This free Inca site looks out over the Urubamba River and sees little foot traffic.
+Itβs a tranquil place that you will probably share with a few grazing cows.
+At sunset, there are great views of the hillside mountains.

-Ollantaytambo also boasts jaw-dropping hiking in the Sacred Valley Peru.
+Ollantaytambo Peru also boasts jaw-dropping hikes in the Sacred Valley of Peru.
+All of these hikes are day hikes from Ollantaytambo.

 Take the steep climb up to Inti Punku, the inspiring Sun Gate of Ollantaytambo.
 This may be the most epic hike in the entire Sacred Valley.
 Inti Punku follows along the old Inca Quarry trails and leads to a small Sun Gate that has breathtaking views of Apu Veronica.